gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

     #.
 Modify the code so that the A and B buttons move the pixel left to right instead of tilting left to right.
 Keep the tilting in the y-direction.
     #.
 Write code to use the A and B buttons to adjust the game speed in steps of 100 with a minimum of 100 and a maximum of 800.
     #.
 Add a default parameter to the __init__ method for the game speed and use a for-loop to increment the game speed down from 1000 to 200 in steps of 200 so that 5 games are played that get faster each game.
-    #.
-Write code to store all the game scores and display the average score with a button press.